 A CDFA advocate, who represents just you, will certainly need to know what you find most important.
 For example, do you wish to remain in the marital home?
 Knowing that will help you structure different settlements and future predictions.

-Divorce settlements rarely work out with everyone completely happy, so it is good to prepare a for a potentially harsh reality.
+As you contemplate divorce, understand that settlements rarely work out with everyone completely happy — so it is good to prepare a for a potentially harsh reality.
 After all, it is often far more expensive to continue fighting your ex over a particular asset than it may be to just let it go.

 Assuming that you have children, it is important to know who they will be spending the most time with.
 Factoring in child support payments can affect the way a financial picture comes together.
 Be sure to check your state’s child support guidelines so you can take realistic numbers into account.

 7. How would you describe your financial situation?

 More important than the specific content of your answer is the general feel of your description.
 Does this question propel you into insecurity?
 Are you assuming that your lifestyle will continue unchanged?
 Are you assuming (perhaps incorrectly) that you will receive spousal support?
 This is a really good time to consider some supportive therapy, as emotional-financial issues surface and may distract you from a logical, reasonable solution.

 8. Do you expect to pay or receive alimony?

 Though fewer divorce settlements include long alimony payments, many people still assume that it will be part of their own settlement.
 Getting accurate information is very useful in helping your team create models for your financial future.